 Keep in regular contact with your wedding venue.
 They may even be able to suggest or book preferred suppliers for you, and many will continue communication with those vendors once you have booked them in too.

-If this helped you, head to the wedding planning page for an index of content, and if you haven’t already seen our wedding organiser and diary, take a little look at the little white book.
+If this helped you, head to the wedding planning page for an index of content, and if you haven’t already seen our wedding organiser and diary, take a little look at the best wedding planner book.